How to Inspect PMTiles Metadata with CLI Tools

 header = json.loads(result.stdout)

-When building automated tile generation workflows, always validate bounds alignment and zoom continuity.
+When building automated tile generation workflows, always validate bounds alignment, zoom continuity, and tile type.
 Out-of-range tiles or missing directory entries will silently degrade map rendering or trigger excessive fallback requests.
 The official PMTiles repository maintains updated tooling and test fixtures to help standardize validation across teams.